 Women who have undergone surgical menopause (i.e., partial or full hysterectomies) may also be at an increased risk of cardiovascular disease (CVD).

-Many side effects of menopause, including depression or hot flashes and night sweats, may all be related to cardiovascular disease.
-The physiological changes that occur during menopause, like a decrease in muscle mass and an increase in body fat, can also affect cholesterol levels and metabolic health in midlife.
+Many side effects of menopause, including depression or hot flashes and night sweats, may all be related to cardiovascular disease2.
+The physiological changes that occur during menopause, like a decrease in muscle mass and an increase in body fat, can also affect cholesterol levels and metabolic health3 in midlife.